Selection of a Backflow Prevention Device

 The double check or DC is used to protect the utility system from non-health hazards such as odor, color, and taste.
 These include well water, swimming pool water, or nontoxic industrial fluids such as dye or food products.

-The District recommends the assistance of a licensed plumber certified for backflow, if you have any questions.
+The District recommends the assistance of a licensed plumber certified by AWWA for backflow, if you have any questions.

 Lake County Special Districts Administration